nyphilarchive/PerformanceHistory/README.md

 In an effort to make this data available for study, analysis, and reuse, the New York Philharmonic joins organizations like [The Tate](https://github.com/tategallery/collection) and the <a href="http://www.cooperhewitt.org/">Cooper-Hewitt Smithsonian National Design Museum</a> in making its own contribution to the Open Data movement.

-The metadata here is released under the Creative Commons Public Domain [CC0](http://creativecommons.org/publicdomain/zero/1.0/) licence.
-Please see the enclosed LICENCE file for more detail.
+The metadata here is released under the Creative Commons Public Domain [CC0](http://creativecommons.org/publicdomain/zero/1.0/) license.
+Please see the enclosed LICENSE file for more detail.

 ## Considerations
 * A **program** is defined as one or more performances or presentations in which the same **repertoire**, **conductors**, and **soloists** are EXACTLY the same (dates, times, locations may vary within).
 For example, if a soloist plays an encore one night but not another, the concert with the encore becomes a different program.